Produce scatter plot using point density instead of displaying individual data points.

 numeric

-to scale the bandwidth based upon visual space available.
+value indicating the bandwidth "per inch" to scale the bandwidth based upon visual space available.
+This argument is used to definebandwidthN

-is only used when bandwidthN=NULL
+is only used whenbandwidthN=NULL

 numeric

-value indicating the number of bins "per inch",
+value indicating the number of bins "per inch", to scale based upon visual space available.
+This argument is used to definenbin

-is only used when nbin=NULL
+is only used whennbin=NULL

 integer

-visible plot window.
-Note that this bandwidth differs from default
+number of bandwidth steps to use across the visible plot window.
+Note that this bandwidth differs from defaultgraphics::smoothScatter()

 integer

-will create 256 visible pixels wide and tall in each
+will create 256 visible pixels wide and tall in each plot panel; andnbin=32

-lower detail which may be suitable for multi-panel plots.
+will create 32 visible pixels, with lower detail which may be suitable for multi-panel plots.
+To use a variable number of bins, trybinpi

 numeric

-and y-axis ranges to add to create an expanded range,
+value indicating the fraction of the x-axis and y-axis ranges to add to create an expanded range, used whenadd=FALSE

 .
-The default expand=c(0.04, 0.04)
+The defaultexpand=c(0.04, 0.04)

-the R base plot default which adds 4 percent total, therefore 2 percent
+mimics the R base plot default which adds 4 percent total, therefore 2 percent to each side of the visible range.- transFactor

 numeric

-value used by the default transformation
+value used by the defaulttransformation

-function, which effectively scales the density of points to
+function, which effectively scales the density of points to a reasonable visible distribution.
+This argument is a convenience method to avoid having to type out the fulltransformation

 function

-typically related to square root or cube root transformation.
-Note
+which converts point density to a number, typically related to square root or cube root transformation.
+Note that the default usestransFactor

-but if a custom function is
+but if a custom function is supplied, it will not usetransFactor

 numeric

-x-axis range, or NULL
+x-axis range, orNULL

-to use the data range.
+to use the data range.- ylim

 numeric

-y-axis range, or NULL
+y-axis range, orNULL

-to use the data range.
+to use the data range.- xlab, ylab

 character

-labels for x- and y-axis, respectively.
+labels for x- and y-axis, respectively.- nrpoints

 integer

-number of outlier datapoints to display,
+number of outlier datapoints to display, as defined bygraphics::smoothScatter()

-, however the default here
+, however the default here isnrpoints=0

-to avoid additional clutter in the output,
+to avoid additional clutter in the output, and because the default argumentsbwpi

-usually indicate all
+usually indicate all individual points.- colramp

-any input recognized by getColorRamp()
+any input recognized by

 character